dialectica-dev-team/slender-github-explorer/README.md

 ---

-# Not part of the Assignment
+## All Below is NOT part of the assignment

 Following is the default README for create-react-app: